mazinden/protocol/protocol-mkdocs.md

 ## Deploying

-Push the changes to GitHub `main` branch.
+Merge pull requests or push changes to GitHub `main` branch.
 The site will be automatically built and deployed within a few minutes.

 You should never edit files in your pages repository by hand.
-Because you will lose your work the next time you pushing the changes.
+Because you will lose your work the next time you push the changes.

 ## Configuration